-(This event is organised by MEI’s Political Economy Research Cluster, as part of its quarterly public talks series.)
+(This event was organised by MEI’s Political Economy Research Cluster, as part of its quarterly public talks series.)

 Arab uprisings have dramatically altered the regional geopolitics.
 Likewise, the same uprisings has had immense impact on Turkey’s foreign policy.
 It led Turkey to rethink about its place in world politics, regional role and geopolitical identity.
 Turkey saw these uprisings as being harbinger of a new regional order – in the construction of which Turkey thought that it will play a leading role.
 At this stage, Turkey adopted a region-wide vision and discourse.
 It has exponentially expanded the scope and geography of its foreign policy activism in the region.